suliman1n/Machine-Learning-Data-Science-Work/README.md

 # Machine-Learning-Data-Science-Work
-The work that have been done during my Master degree at USC
+Some of the work that have been done during my Master degree at USC